Sahara Desert Adventure

 Check out these Activities + Tours in Marrakech

 Here are some of my trip highlights:

 This World Heritage site is located in the foothills of the Atlas mountains.
-Made in traditional earthern construction, some of the buildings in this Kasbah date from the 17th century.
+Made in traditional earthen clay construction, some of the buildings in this Kasbah date from the 17th century.
 The deep coloured walls are decorated in patterns at the top and especially on the external towers and doorways.
 This suffers rain damage when they have storms.
 It has to be rebuilt and maintained after the rain.
-Only 8 families live here now and maintain the kasbah.
+Only 8 families live here now and maintain the Kasbah.

 This location has been used to film many Hollywood films such as The Jewel of the Nile and Babel.

 More recently it was the location for scenes in the TV series Game of Thrones.
 It is so photogenic too… Morocco with its Riads has so many Instagrammable spots.